Electron: Discovery of free electrons outside matter

+In 1883, not yet well-known German physicist Heinrich Hertz tried to prove that cathode rays are electrically neutral and got what he interpreted as a confident absence of deflection in electrostatic, as opposed to magnetic, field.
+However, as J. J. Thomson explained in 1897, Hertz placed the deflecting electrodes in a highly conductive area of the tube, resulting in a strong screening effect close to their surface.

 The German-born British physicist Arthur Schuster expanded upon Crookes's experiments by placing metal plates parallel to the cathode rays and applying an electric potential between the plates.
 The field deflected the rays toward the positively charged plate, providing further evidence that the rays carried negative charge.
-By measuring the amount of deflection for a given level of current, in 1890 Schuster was able to estimate the charge-to-mass ratio of the ray components.
+By measuring the amount of deflection for a given electric and magnetic field, in 1890 Schuster was able to estimate the charge-to-mass ratio of the ray components.
 However, this produced a value that was more than a thousand times greater than what was expected, so little credence was given to his calculations at the time.
 This is because it was assumed that the charge carriers were much heavier hydrogen or nitrogen atoms.
 Schuster's estimates would subsequently turn out to be largely correct.

 In 1892 Hendrik Lorentz suggested that the mass of these particles (electrons) could be a consequence of their electric charge.

 While studying naturally fluorescing minerals in 1896, the French physicist Henri Becquerel discovered that they emitted radiation without any exposure to an external energy source.
 These radioactive materials became the subject of much interest by scientists, including the New Zealand physicist Ernest Rutherford who discovered they emitted particles.
 He designated these particles alpha and beta, on the basis of their ability to penetrate matter.
 In 1900, Becquerel showed that the beta rays emitted by radium could be deflected by an electric field, and that their mass-to-charge ratio was the same as for cathode rays.
 This evidence strengthened the view that electrons existed as components of atoms.